Table of contents

 If you’re applying for your first executive role or making a career change, another option is a resume objective statement.

 A resume objective is a short introduction, usually two to three sentences long, that allows you to tell recruiters what you bring to the table and why you’re excited to work for them.
-It’s an excellent way to make a great first impression, whether applying for your first executive role or making a career change.
+It’s an excellent way to make a great first impression, whether you’re applying for your first executive role or making a career change.

 Sample executive resume professional summary: